FAQ

 What does it cost?

-The entry-level costs of a consultation, vaccinations and routine surgery are similar to other South Island practices.
+The entry-level costs of consultations, vaccinations and routine surgery are similar to other South Island practices.
 What happens next reflects the level of care you wish us to provide.
 However there are corners that we won’t cut, where patient safety or pain would be an issue.
 Costs vary depending on what procedures your pet is having and what size they are.
 Please phone or email us for an estimate.

 Do we offer credit?